jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   852 "Italian drama"
   853 "Italian fiction"
   854 "Italian essays"
-  # 855 not used at FLP; assuming pattern from Dewey 1922 and other 8?5s
+# 855 Not Used at FLP; Assuming Pattern from Dewey 1922 and other 8?5s
   855 "Speeches, addresses, etc., Italian"
   856 "Italian letters"
   857 "Italian wit and humor"